Last updated 31st August 2023

-This focuses on planting two Resourcing Churches in Blackburn and Blackpool.
-These plants have emerged out of Preston Resourcing Parish (which itself has been undergoing revitalization following a successful 2018 SDF application overseen by Bishop Philip).
+The Lighting Up New Generations project focuses on planting two Resourcing Churches, one in Blackburn and one in Blackpool.
+These plants emerged out of the Preston Resourcing Parish (which itself has undergone revitalization following a successful 2018 SDF application overseen by Bishop Philip).

 It has been encouraging to work in partnership with the Church Commissioners Strategic Development Unit: their generous support is a testimony to this relationship.
 But the main investment needed is a visitation of the Holy Spirit on the people of Blackburn, Blackpool and Lancashire.
 We look to take this forward on our knees”.